 - Dehydrated skin benefits from reduced alcohol and caffeine intake.

-- Try and avoid harsh products that strip the skin.
+- Also try and avoid harsh products that strip the skin.

 - Look for skincare and beauty products rich in water.
-Hyaluronic Acid has the ability to hold up to 1,000 times its molecular weight in water, fortifying the skin's natural barriers by penetrating and infusing all layers of the skin with valuable, rejuvenation moisture.
+In addition, hyaluronic Acid has the ability to hold up to 1,000 times its molecular weight in water, fortifying the skin's natural barriers by penetrating and infusing all layers of the skin with valuable, rejuvenation moisture.
 Aloe Vera is another super hydrating ingredient to look for.

 - Dry skin lacks a sufficient amount of lipids.